 For paragraph (c):

 The auditor’s report must address your compliance with the requirements and standards under the Mortgage Brokerages, Lenders and Administrators Act, 2006 (the Act), for mortgage administrators who manage and keep records for trust accounts, assets and liabilities under administration.
-Please discuss the scope of this review with your auditor.
-Your auditor will require a special engagement for this purpose.
+Please discuss the scope with your auditor.
+Your auditor will require a direct engagement for this purpose.
 It is the expectation of the Superintendent that the auditor shall perform a reasonable assurance compliance reporting engagement to perform procedures to obtain evidence about the entity’s compliance with the requirements of the Act.

 To the Financial Services Commission of Ontario,

-We have undertaken a reasonable assurance engagement of [name of mortgage administrator]’s compliance during the period of [Month day, year] to [Month day, year], with the standards in the Mortgage Brokerages, Lenders and Administrators Act, 2006 (the Act) applicable to mortgage administrators with trust funds.
+We have undertaken a reasonable assurance engagement of [name of mortgage administrator]’s compliance during the period of [Month day, year] to [Month day, year], with the standards in the Mortgage Brokerages, Lenders and Administrators Act, 2006 (the “Act”) applicable to mortgage administrators with trust funds (“the specified requirements”).
 These standards are contained in Ontario Regulation 189/08 (Mortgage Administrators: Standards of Practice) and Ontario Regulation 193/08 (Reporting Requirements for Licensees).
-Compliance with the standards established in the Act is the responsibility of the management of [name of mortgage administrator].
-My responsibility is to express an opinion on this compliance based on my audit.